-If you're a semiweekly depositor, you must complete Schedule B (Form 941).
-If you fail to complete and CAUTION submit Schedule B (Form 941), the IRS may assert deposit penalties based on available information.
+If you're a semiweekly schedule depositor, you must complete Schedule B (Form 941).
+If you fail to CAUTION complete and submit Schedule B (Form 941), the

+IRS may assert deposit penalties based on available information.

 13a.
 Total Deposits for This Quarter